 Welcome to Feasting at Home.
-I’m Sylvia Fountaine, chef and caterer, and this is where you will find healthy, seasonal recipes to inspire your own creativity in the kitchen.
+I’m Sylvia Fountaine, chef & caterer- and this is where healthy meets delicious. 🙂

-If you are like most avid cooks you want to cook healthy, fresh, delicious meals made from scratch, that are plated as beautifully as restaurant dishes – but lack the time, energy and inspiration.
+If you are like most avid home cooks you want to cook simple, healthy, delicious meals made from scratch, that are plated as beautifully as restaurant dishes – but perhaps lack time, energy or inspiration.
 You are intrigued by ethnic dishes, but are turned off by complicated processes and hard to find ingredients.
-For some, cooking has become a complicated chore, especially when trying to please different family member’s palates, and you end up having to make several different meals during dinner time.
-This can be exhausting and draining!
+For some, cooking has become a chore, especially when trying to please different family member’s palates (vegans, gluten-free and meat eaters – all living under the same roof) and you end up having to make several different meals during dinner time.
+This can be exhausting and draining.
+Lets work on this together!

 Cooking is something most of us have to do every day – why not shift it from being a chore, into the being the one creative act that fulfills us daily.